Quantifying Coffee Grinders

 Status: completed

-This article assumes you have already started nerding into Coffee before.
+This article assumes you have already started nerding into Coffee.
 I have been looking into an upgrade of my coffee grinder.
-In this post I'm going through my learnings of the relevant metrics.
-Writing this down helps me to ensure I have understood the concepts (hopefully).
+In this post, I'm going through my learnings of the relevant metrics.
+Writing this down helps me solidify my understanding of these concepts (hopefully).
 This is mostly a theoretical piece.
 I am no taste-bud reference and have not done comparative tasting of different grinders.

 Starting out, what do I want from a grinder?

-In the first part we'll go through the aspects of how the grinder influences the taste of the coffee.
-The second part is about getting clarity on the cons of using a bean-hopper, even with grind-by-weight.
+In the first part, we'll go through how the grinder influences the taste of the coffee.
+The second part is about getting clarity on the cons of using a bean hopper, even with grind-by-weight.

 Let's investigate the contributing aspects further.

-There are also discussions about whether multi-modal output (3+ distinct size peaks) would be desirable, though my impression was that this has still been very experimental, which I am not the target audience for in this topic.
-We'll thus conclude that the industry is currently on two distinct design goals discussed above.
+There are also discussions about whether multi-modal output (3+ distinct size peaks) would be desirable, though my impression was that this is still very experimental — which I am not the target audience for.
+We'll focus on the two distinct design goals discussed above.

 Performance Quantification

-How well the design goals are achieved can be quantified by how the target PSD are effectively achieved by measuring the output grounds.
-For unimodality, I assume this to be quite straightforward: A distinct, thin peak around one particle size.
-And that for all grind sizes.
+How well the design goals are achieved can be quantified by measuring the output grounds.
+For unimodality, I assume this to be quite straightforward: a distinct, thin peak around one particle size, and that for all grind sizes.

 Generally, most find unimodal PSD desirable for filter and immersion brewing.
-There can be flavor preferences for more "traditional" profile with "strength".
+There can be flavor preferences for more "traditional" profiles with "strength".
 To me, that is not why one goes for filter coffee.

 The role of fines in espresso

-Classic coffee machines ramp up to 9 bar and keep it up there until the end of the shot.
-To reach an extraction of the coffee, sufficient resistance needs to come from the puck.
-This is a primary role of the fines.
-A unimodal PSD can reach the required resistance as well by grinding finer than the main peak from the bimodal PSD.
-Though it is generally harder to hit that sweet spot without channeling.
+Classic coffee machines ramp up to 9 bar and keep it there until the end of the shot.
+To achieve a balanced extraction, the puck must provide sufficient resistance.
+This resistance is largely due to the fines with the bimodal PSD.
+A unimodal PSD can reach the required resistance as well by grinding significantly finer than the main peak from the bimodal PSD.
+However, it is harder to hit that sweet spot without channeling.
 The fines leave a broader window to operate within.
-It also would help if the machine were able to only run at a lower pressure (like 6 bars), which most machine today cannot be configured to.
+It would also help if the machine were able to run at a lower pressure (like 6 bar), which most machines today cannot be configured to.

-Bimodal ground espresso is described to have "more body" and "creaminess".
-My understanding is, that this comes from fines, that are small enough that they can pass through the basket holes.
+Bimodal ground espresso is described as having "more body" and "creaminess".
+My understanding is that this comes from fines that are small enough to pass through the basket holes.
 These tend to stabilize coffee oils together, which is what we perceive as more "syrupy".

-Higher amount of fines allow and require coarser grind settings, have "more body" and less nuanced taste profiles.
+Higher amounts of fines allow and require coarser grind settings, have "more body", and less nuanced taste profiles.

 Permeability: Measure of how well fluids can flow through a medium

-Overall, the only small particles metric I am interpreting is the accumulated percentage of fines in the PSD.
-This is not directly a quality metric, but gives an indication of how strongly a grinder leans into the traditional, "body" espresso.
+Overall, the only metric for small particles metric I am interpreting is the accumulated percentage of fines in the PSD.
+This is not directly a quality metric but gives an indication of how strongly a grinder leans into the traditional, "body" espresso.
 How much a distinct/clear main peak can compensate, I don't know.

-• In the chart we have the fines peak at 55μm55\mu m for Grinder A and a bit lower for Grinder B. As covered in the chapter above, it will have an impact on the permeability κ\kappa and thus the puck resistance.
-How, is not clear to me.
+for Grinder A and a bit lower for Grinder B. This influences the permeability and thus the puck resistance.
+How exactly is not clear to me. - The integral of the fines

-• Both grinders have their main spike at the same spot.
+- Both grinders have their main spike at the same spot.
 I am not aware that anything can be derived from peak value differences.
+The peaks shift with grind size adjustments.

 My Desire

-My current machine is a quite cheap beginner model (Sage Bambino Plus) with a flat 9 bar pressure profile.
+My current machine is a quite basic beginner model (Sage Bambino Plus) with a flat 9-bar pressure profile.
 I worry about not having enough controllable process parameters to pull reliable shots with changing beans.
 A unimodal PSD will require a significantly smaller grind size due to the absence of fines.
-If I were to know I could do that reliably and relative hassle-free on a day-to-day basis, I'd opt for unimodal.
-But, I believe that not to be the case.
+If I knew I could do that reliably and relatively hassle-free on a day-to-day basis, I'd opt for unimodal.
+But I believe that not to be the case.

 This leaves me deciding between different kinds of bimodal burrs.
 In the discussed example above, my choice would then be grinder B.